peopleware/openapi/resource/search-and-to-many-associations.md

 Note that the build number might be different from the originating event.

-For the recursion, imagine in the example that the `Y` resource references a `YA` resource, and that the `YA` resource is updated.
+For the recursion, imagine in the example that the `Y` resource embeds information of a `YA` resource, and that the `YA` resource is updated.
 After the update of the search index document for the `YA` resource, the `Y` resource is discovered as referencing, and eventually handled.
 After the update of the search index document for the `Y` resource, the `R` resource is discovered as referencing, and eventually handled.

 ### Infinite loops